-We all want to know how much we can save when paying for the insurance we need.
-It’s undeniable that having insurance is a huge saving if you happen to have a crash or another traffic incident.
+We all want to know how much we could save when paying for the insurance we need.
+It’s undeniable that having insurance can provide a huge saving if you happen to have a crash or another incident.
 When it comes to the cost of that insurance, knowledge is power – so we’ve done some research into the average premiums you can expect to see across the country.

 Car insurance premiums: new vs old cars

-In every state except Western Australia, there is at least a $50 difference between new cars and old cars, with a new car being one that is less than five years old.
+In every state except Western Australia, there is at least a $50 difference between new cars and old cars, with an old car being defined as one that is five years old.
 So if you’re after cheaper car insurance premiums, getting an older car might be a good place to start.